Auctoritas, I believe, has more pull with a Traditional mind than mere Power. So I am going to ask:

 Another principle with great auctoritas is the idea of the One Altar.
 Byzantine churches by prescriptive custom only have one altar (although they can consult practicality by adding parekklesiai; I regard the side altars in the side chapels of Latin churches as in effect parekklesiai too).
 This principle is bound up with important concepts such as the unity of God's people round his one altar celebrating his one sacrifice.
 To have an (unused) old altar up against the East wall, and another for actual use in front of it for the priest to stand behind, I regard as profoundly wrong, for theological as well as aesthetic reasons.

 Where a church is designed so that the sanctuary is at the West end, and the architect has structured the sanctuary so that the priest can thereby face East only by facing the people, my own view, which is not going to make me universally popular, is that he should do just that.
-I think not only of the Roman basilicas but, for example, of the Oratory Church in Oxford.
-Laudably, the Oratory Fathers plan some High Masses in their church.
-I would put money on them organising these versus apsidem.
-But there is no need for them to do so.
+I think not only of the Roman basilicas but, for example, of the Oratory and Blackfriars Churches in Oxford.
 As I mentioned, the ritus servandus in the Missal of S Pius V provides very explicitly for the celebration of Mass versus populum, and in my view ... not that anyone is likely to ask for it! ... this is what auctoritas suggests should be done.
 Versus Orientem rules OK.

-I am less happy to be categorical about the Blackfriars' Church in Oxford (which, like the Oratory, also faces the West), because there the principle of One Altar is disastrously vitiated; a small modern table stands in front of the old majestic High Altar.
+But what about the Blackfriars' Church in Oxford?
+There the principle of One Altar is disastrously vitiated; a small modern table stands in front of the old majestic High Altar.
 Dunno.
 What do you think?
 My own gut feeling is ... go with the flow of the building as it is actually built; remove the little modern table, celebrate facing West, with the congregation facing West too ... although I would have to admit that the ancient Fathers would have had paroxysms if they could have seen both priest and people with their backs all turned in unison away from the East, away from the direction from which the Lord promises his Epiphany.

 As regards churches built to face neither East nor West ... such as the Brompton Orsatory and Westminster Cathedral ... again, dunno.
 I am sure that the principle of One Altar should apply, so dump any coffee tables.
 Thank the Lord that the Brompton Fathers never messed around with their sanctuary and that Vin has restored the One Altar at Westminster.
 Again, my own, purely personal but quite strong, gut instinct is to go with the flow of the building as it was actually designed, and to celebrate with ones back to the people.
 But this is not facing East and does not have a great weight of auctoritas behind it.